Periodontitis Treatment in the Triad of North Carolina

 Treatment Options at Triad Cosmetic Dentistry

 We offer a variety of treatment options for patients that have been diagnosed with gum disease.
-Prior to your treatment, Dr. MacDonald will take the time to determine the severity of your disease and discuss treatment options.
+Prior to your treatment, our team will take the time to determine the severity of your disease and discuss treatment options.

 Before suggesting surgical treatment, we seek the least invasive, non-surgical options.
 However, surgery may be necessary in more serious cases of periodontal disease.